Trump says he'll free Jan. 6 defendants as one of "first acts" if he's reelected

 The post from Trump came after a Republican-led House committee released a report seeking to undermine the findings from the House Select Committee that had been investigating the Jan.
 6 assault on the Capitol.
 That committee shut down in 2023 after Republicans took control of the House.

-The former president has embraced the politics around those changed for their actions at the Capitol riot throughout his campaign.
+The former president has embraced the politics around those charged for their actions at the Capitol riot throughout his campaign.

 Before he has taken the stage at recent rallies, the Trump campaign has played the song "Justice for All," featuring him reading the Pledge of Allegiance meshed with a rendition of the Star-Spangled Banner sung by defendants serving time for alleged crimes related to Jan.
 6.

 "They're policemen, they're firemen, they're accountants, they're lawyers in some cases.
 They're put in jail for extended periods of time for very long periods of time.
-They're hostages," Trump said defending the defendants to a crowd in Greensboro, North Carolina earlier this month.
+They're hostages," Trump said of the defendants to a crowd in Greensboro, North Carolina, earlier this month.

 According to a CBS News tally, more than 1,300 people have been charged in connection with the Jan.
 6 attack on the Capitol.
 Approximately 140 police officers were assaulted on Jan.
 6, including 80 Capitol Police officers and 60 Metropolitan Police officers.
 At least 124 defendants have been charged with seriously injuring those officers.